What is the Definition of a Graph Neural Network (GNN)?

-Why Graph Neural Network (GNN) Matter?
+Why do Graph Neural Networks (GNN) Matter?

-Graph Neural Networks (GNNs) are revolutionizing how machine learning systems process interconnected data.
 Unlike traditional models that treat records as isolated rows or flat arrays, GNNs learn from the structure and context of data—how entities interact, influence one another, or cluster together.

 As businesses and researchers increasingly turn to graph-shaped data to solve problems in fraud detection, recommendation, cybersecurity, and beyond, GNNs offer a path to more accurate, relationship-aware predictions.